Robert-Garcia552/United-Way-Project/README.md

 * Redis 4.0

-* Final Project for United Way of Miami Dade
+* Final Volunteer Project for United Way of Miami-Dade

+### Future Implementations

+Integrate with United Way of Miami-Dade volunteer database in order to deploy to production.